sparrc/cookbook/readme.md

 #### Ingredients

 - 2 cans chickpeas, drained
-- 350g spinach or chard (or mix), chopped roughly
+- 300g spinach or chard (or mix), chopped roughly
 - 1 veg stock cubes (enough for 500ml of stock)
-- 1 tbsp maple syrup, to taste
+- 1 can light coconut milk OR 1-2 tbsp cashew butter + 200ml plant milk
-- 1 can light coconut milk OR 2 tbsp cashew butter + 300ml plant milk
+- 1 tbsp maple syrup (optional, to taste, probably only necessary if using canned tomatoes)

 #### Directions: